 New York is one of 12 states, along with the District of Columbia, that tax the estates of decedents who were residents or who owned property located within its borders.
 Aside from this, there are many other factors that go into how the state handles inheritances, beginning with whether or not you have a valid will.
-If you’re looking for professional guidance on navigating nuanced estate planning laws or New York inheritance laws, SmartAsset’s free matching tool can pair you with up to three financial advisors who serve your area.
+If you’re looking for professional guidance on estate planning, SmartAsset’s free matching tool can pair you with up to three financial advisors who serve your area.

 Does New York Have an Inheritance Tax or Estate Tax?

 While New York doesn’t charge an inheritance tax, it does include an estate tax in its laws.
-The state has set a $6.11 million estate tax exemption, meaning if the decedent’s estate exceeds that amount, the estate is required to file a New York estate tax return.
+The state has set a $6.94 million estate tax exemption for 2024 (up from $6.58 million in 2023), meaning if the decedent’s estate exceeds that amount, the estate is required to file a New York estate tax return.
 The state government requires that these be filed within nine months of the deceased’s death, though extensions are available.
 The highest tax rate you could possibly pay is 16%.

 It’s necessary to file a New York estate tax return if the estate’s total value exceeds the exemption listed above, according to New York inheritance laws.
 But for those who simply own property in New York but aren’t residents, only the value of their property in New York is included in this law.